THE VISION

 For generations, air forces have faced the challenge of operating an ever-growing mix of single point aircraft designs, each having its own logistics support, management and training burden, and locking air forces into a platform for decades.
 This ‘traditional’ approach also hinders air forces’ abilities to cost-effectively adopt emerging technologies and capabilities in a tactically-useful timeframe, or deliver to net zero commitments.

-Training and operational support aircraft must keep pace
+Training and Operational support aircaft must keep pace

 New aircraft must be more affordable